ferdavs/Fotosh/README.md

 Photo Search app using Pixabay

-used this [arch] project as an example
+used [world-atlas-exercise] project as a guide

 |        |     |
 | ---  | --- |